 “Su wadannan sun yi accident” he said.

-Now that iall pessngers had been accounted for, all that crossed my mind was how i was going to tell Daddy that Hajarah was not going to get a job anywhere, and that she was going back to Donga either, not alive.
+Now that all pessengers have been accounted for, all that crossed my mind was how I was going to tell Daddy that Hajarah was not going to get a job anywhere, and that she was going back to Donga alright, but not alive.

 Jan 1st, 2014.

-everyday i realise that it could have been worse. we lost 2, more survived.we can either be happy for live or sad for the loss, but i choose to be appreciative for the live that kept us and thankful for the death that spared us more.
+Everyday I realise that it could have been worse. we lost 2, more survived.
+We can either be happy for life or sad for the loss, but I choose to be appreciative for the life that kept us and thankful that death that spared us more.